mt-akar/Quadrillion/README.md

 ### Night Mode

-Nothing would be complete without the good'ol night mode.
+Nothing is complete without the good'ol night mode.

 *The feature is not decided upon